restimel/selectic/doc/changeText.md

 * Change the `texts` property.
 It changes texts only for the component.
 * Call the `changetexts()` method on the component.
 It changes texts only for the component.

-_Changes done locally are prioritary on changes done globally_.
+_Changes done localy are prioritary on changes done globaly_.

 Changing texts on the component with property or with `changetexts()` are equivalent.

-They accept the same argument: an object which contains keys of sentences.
+They accepts the same argument: an object which contains keys of sentences.

 It is possible to replace only some sentences.